Skip to content

 To enable it: open the product in **Shopify Admin > Products**, scroll to the **Inventory** section, and tick **Continue selling when out of stock**.

 When the publication date arrives, the pre-order metafield is cleared automatically by a Shopify Flow workflow installed during your onboarding session.
-The product becomes available for standard fulfilment and any pending pre-orders are eligible to ship.
+The product becomes available for standard fulfillment and any pending pre-orders are eligible to ship.
 Contact the Emersoft team if you are unsure whether this workflow is set up on your store.

 Plan limits